mroonga/mroonga/doc/source/reference/server_variables.rst

 Server variables
 ================

-Here are the explanations of server variables that are introduced by mroonga.
+Here are the explanations of server variables that are introduced by Mroonga.

 .. _mroonga_action_on_fulltext_query_error: